cmc-aau/mfd_metadata/README.md

 **Latest release of the MfD technical metadata: `data/metadata/general/latest_corrected_combined_metadata.csv`**

 Please note that the sample coordinates for projects P04_3, P04_5 and P06_3 are not reliable as noted in the column "coords_reliable" from the `<VERSION>_mfd_db.xlsx` file.
+The accuracy of the other coordantes was assessed with the concordance between the borad terms of the habitat ontology and the land usage annoration of Denmark as provided in [Basemap 04](https://pages.github.com/).
+Therefore, the samples that do not match any pixel in a 20m radius from the one corresponding to the sample were screened manually, leading to the labelling as unreliable of 32 extra samples.

 The final structure uses a "mfd_project" table listing the subprojects with summary info (e.g. description, people involved, etc.) and links to the location of the per-subproject "mfd_subproject" tables.
 Those tables list all data tables linked to the subproject.
 There are three types of tables associated to each subproject:
 - main: info about the minimal metadata variables (in the mfd_report script this is governed by the variable "minimal_indices");